DIY Pressed & Framed Flowers

 Step 2: Bring em home and clip away any excess leaves, stems, or buds.
 I placed them in the frame and cut away any bits that wouldn't fit and also took away some leaves and buds off the alstroemeria, to make it easier to press and to get the look I was after.

-Step 4: For this you will need an iron, an ironing board, a medium size piece of cotton cloth like a pillow case or dish towel, as well as the flower you wish to press.
+Step 4: For this you will need an iron, an ironing board/iron safe surface, a medium size piece of cotton cloth like a pillow case or dish towel, as well as the flower you wish to press.

 - Set the iron to a low heat setting.
 Make sure there is absolutely no water in the iron.